But if your organization has recently experienced one of these change moments, you’ve probably outgrown your brand:

 Know who you want to impress

-We identified three personas that fall under two types of business that we really want to be working with and talking to.
+We identified four personas that we really want to be working with and talking to.
 I’ll give you a little bit of insight into who they are before talking about what exactly we want to say to them.

-First, one of our ideal businesses to work with is the sophisticated, established business.
-They’re often looking to start with enterprise brand definition and positioning, they want to shift from tactical to strategic brand storytelling, and frequently they’re coming out of a period of immense change—whether it’s internal or market-driven.
+One of our ideal businesses to work with is an enterprise organization, often starting with brand definition and positioning.
+They want to shift from tactical to strategic brand storytelling, and frequently they’re coming out of a period of immense change—whether it’s internal or market-driven.
 From this business, we want to talk to the Savvy C-Suite executive.
 They’re senior leaders who are confident in their viewpoints and sure-footed in their decision-making—culture-conscious, shopping for impact and results rather than the lowest price.

 For the Obsessive Owner, business wins are personal wins.
 They’re high-dominance personality profiles who have the final say in big decisions, rather than passing the buck—and while they either haven’t done marketing in the past or have been burned before, they know it’s the key to getting to that next level.
-And for the Maturing Marketer, they might start out seeing us more as an influencer, but when the opportunity presents itself, they champion us with their bosses—as a partner, not a replacement.
+And for the Experienced Marketer, they work directly alongside us crafting strategy, and when the opportunity presents itself, they champion us with their bosses—as a partner, not a replacement.